Why the tech industry needs a moral revolution

 Former NFL Player Wade Davis is a thought leader, public speaker, and writer on gender, race, and orientation equality.
-Wade is currently the Vice President of Inclusion Strategy for Product at Netflix and has consulted with Google, P& G, Viacom, Bacardi and others to co-create transformative solutions to build inclusive corporate cultures.
+Wade has consulted with Netflix, Google, P& G, Viacom, Bacardi and others to co-create transformative solutions to build inclusive corporate cultures.
 Additionally, Wade has coached senior leaders to adapt and flex their leadership styles to meet the needs and develop their employee population.

 Wade’s work to engage, educate, and help men understand what actions to take toward gender equality has included partnerships with the Ms. Foundation and Ebony Magazine where he launched the #BlackMenAndFeminism campaign and with the Ms. Foundation’s #MyFeminismIs campaign.

 In addition to his work as a Global Champion for Innovation for UN Women, Wade is a founding member of VICE’s Diversity and Inclusion Advisory Board with Gloria Steinem, Roberta Kaplan and others and is on the boards of Me Too International, the Ms. Foundation for Women, the MAD Foundation, Promundo, the Peace Studio, and Sparks + Honey.
 Wade is also a Global Champion for Girl Up, a program of the United Nations Foundation.
 Understanding the importance of engaging men around gender equity and equality, Wade built a ‘Men’s Gender Equality Development’ leadership program that launched with the United Nations 2018.